-This prototype was the winner for demonstrating the value of my new invention.
+See video above of prototype #3, which was a winner for demonstrating the value of my new invention.

-After realizing that pennies were too big to fit 30 per column , I tried a bunch of different token sizes and decided #12 washers worked best.
-I later found that washers are not reliable in thickness, which can cause serious problems, thus I will be manufacturing tokens to go with the frames.
+After realizing that pennies were too big to fit 30 per column, I tried a bunch of different token sizes and decided #12 washers worked best.
+I later found that washers are not always consistent in thickness, which can cause serious problems, thus I will be manufacturing tokens to go with the frames.

 Here is what I came up with…